sjbennett123/polarlarp/content/past_writeups/202210/where_there_is_fire/roles/sheep.md

 weight: 10
 Layout: role
 quantity: 5
+introduction: A domesticated species that would not be able to survive in the wild.
+They are raised for their wool that is is spun into warm and reliable garments.
+Body: 10
 ---

-A domesticated species that would not be able to survive in the wild.
-They are raised for their wool that is is spun into warm and reliable garments.

-**Body:** 10

 **Weapons Attacks** Claws (1 Normal)